 The sophisticated brewery tour at the pivovar Plzeňský Prazdroj in Pilsen was a treat.
 It is comprehensive — covering all aspects of the brewing and bottling process both from an historical and a present day perspective.
 Pilsner Urquell was the first “pilsner” type beer in the world invented in the first half of the 1800’s by Josef Groll.
 Most all of the traditional brews in the Czech Republic, Austria, and Germany trace back to this development.
 I tasted malted barley (someone should sell that as a snack food), inhaled the hops (turns out hops are a THC-less cousin of the cannabis), and marveled at the high speed bottling operation.
 When visiting the extensive lagering cellars beneath the brewery property, you are treated to an unfiltered, unpasteurized draw of Pilsener-Urquell from a huge 38 HL (about 1000 gallons) wooden barrel.
 Couldn’t be a finer tasting beer in my book.
 The bottled export version available outside of the Czech Republic is no slouch, but doesn’t do justice.
 Relatively little Pilsener-Urquell is still fermented in wooden barrels like this, but some is still faithfully made this way as a quality control check against the modern brewing processes.

-Following are photos from the Plzeňský Prazdroj tour and from other beer experience around Bohemia (captions when provided are above the photos):
+Following are photos from the Plzeňský Prazdroj tour and from other beer experiences around Bohemia.

 Note: Thank you to my friend Samuel Olek for coming up with the title of this article … and for sharing a bunch of good beer and talk.